 If you’re into marketing, you know that it can be difficult to get it right in the travel sector.
 Potential customers differ in who they are and what they crave.
 But with big data analytics in attractions and other domains, you’ll be able to take a more strategic approach to your effort, reaching the right people the right way.
 For instance, if you manage a travel agency, you can use data analytics to segment your customer pool based on past travel bookings.
 As you study information, you reveal that there is a group of customers who frequently book adventure holidays.
 Then, you are free to target its members with special offers for rock climbing or scuba diving packages, increasing the chances of conversions.

+You’ve got to know what you’re doing right and wrong in relation to your customers to manage your company’s brand image.
+The best way to do so is to collect and analyze data travel from social media, review sites, and other sources.
 Let’s consider an example — a resort using data analytics to monitor customer reviews and feedback across various platforms.
 What’s in it for the business?
 It can quickly address any negative reviews, understand common complaints, and improve its services accordingly.
 For example, if multiple reviews mention slow check-in times, the resort can focus on streamlining this process.

 Most companies do not make use of 88% of the information they have at hand.
 This happens because not all organizations are aware of how to handle the challenges associated with big data.